rdinse/MouseFilter/README.md

 MouseFilter can be enabled/disabled in the menu bar or with the F12 key (on some keyboards it is necessary to press the `fn` key to get access to the F-keys).
 The sensitivty and display of the red dot can be changed in the Settings which can be opened in the menu bar.
-Rubber banding refers to how quickly the cursor catches up with large movements.
+"Rubber banding" refers to how quickly the cursor catches up with large movements.

 ## Recommended system settings